thomasgruebl/rusty-tesseract/README.md

 // fill your own argument struct if needed let mut my_args = Args {
-    lang: "eng",    // model language (tesseract default = 'eng')
+    //model language (tesseract default = 'eng')
-    // use config_variables: "="     if no config variables are required
+    //available languages can be found by running 'rusty_tesseract::get_tesseract_langs()'
+    lang: "eng",

+    //map of config variables
-    config_variables: "'tessedit_char_whitelist=abcdefghijklmnopqrstuvwABCDEFGHIJKLMNOPQRSTUVWXYZ0123456789'", // -c VAR=VALUE Set value for config variables.
-This example shows a whitelist for the normal alphabet.Multiple -c arguments are allowed.
-Allowed commands can be found by running 'tesseract --print-parameters'
+    //this example shows a whitelist for the normal alphabet.
+Multiple arguments are allowed.
+    //available arguments can be found by running 'rusty_tesseract::get_tesseract_config_parameters()'
+    config_variables: HashMap::from([(
+            "tessedit_char_whitelist".into(),
+            "abcdefghijklmnopqrstuvwABCDEFGHIJKLMNOPQRSTUVWXYZ".into(),
+        )]),
     dpi: 150,       // specify DPI for input image
     psm: 3,         // define page segmentation mode 6 (i.e. "Assume a single uniform block of text")
     oem: 3,         // define optical character recognition mode 3 (i.e. "Default, based on what is available")